trstovall/lazarus/media/README.md

 Two Suns In The Sunset | Pink Floyd https://youtu.be/GknwOu8C_B0?si=4N_0LQ7Umf7tF2SM

 Seek the creative arts.
 Abandon the destructive arts.
+(Money is death.)

 Synergize.
 Harmonize or face the abyss.